mknap/Sector-Menu/notes.md

 - [ ] Make up some default stuff for myself, ssh commands, hue commands, getCurrentExtension
 - [ ] load favorites from gnome ?
 - [ ] Use logger.js (perhasp rather than my own?)

+### Getting a keybinding
+I used hidetopbar as a model to discover the Main.wm.addkeybinding method